juliohm1978/kubernetes-helper-scripts/README.md

 ## How To Use

 `k` is basically a shorthand for `kubectl`.
-By default, it should work as an alias and all extra paramters should also be streamlined into `kubectl`.
+By default, it should work as an alias and all command line parameters will be streamlined into `kubectl`.

 ```bash
 k get nodes